ImposterDash/RAIDER/README.md

 ## Usage

 ### 1. Quick Start (Mock Mode)
-To see RAIDER in action without an external target, simply run the main script and press **ENTER** when prompted for a URL. [cite_start]This launches a local vulnerable Flask server (The "SecureCorp Bank").
+To see RAIDER in action without an external target, simply run the main script and press **ENTER** when prompted for a URL.
+This launches a local vulnerable Flask server (The "SecureCorp Bank").

 ```bash
 python main.py